Warrant offers insight into Vicksburg man's death in Texas - The Vicksburg Post

 Warrant offers insight into Vicksburg man’s death in Texas

-Just hours before he was found dead at the end of a street in Laredo, Texas, Vicksburg resident Justin Heath Allen told his fiancee he did not want to go through with plans to “smuggle a load of narcotics” across the Mexican border.
+Just hours before he was found dead at the end of a street in Laredo, Texas, Vicksburg resident Justin Heath Allen told his fiancée he did not want to go through with plans to “smuggle a load of narcotics” across the Mexican border.

-According to testimony found within an arrest warrant issued by the Laredo Police Department and obtained by The Vicksburg Post, Allen, in messages with his fiancee Brooklyn Landford, said he had traveled to Laredo with two other men, including Vicksburg resident Colton Quade Branning, on Feb.
+According to testimony found within an arrest warrant issued by the Laredo Police Department and obtained by The Vicksburg Post, Allen, in messages with his fiancée Brooklyn Landford, said he had traveled to Laredo with two other men, including Vicksburg resident Colton Quade Branning, on Feb.
 14 for a job Branning had arranged.

 In the messages, the last of which was received at 10:51 p.m. on Feb.
 22, Landford told authorities that, “Colton wanted (Allen) to smuggle a load of narcotics,” the warrant reads.
 “Justin further begged Ms. Landford to pick him up in Laredo as he claimed to miss his family and was not willing to participate in illegal activities.”